glacambre/firenvim/SECURITY.md

 - The password is in the handshake.
 - The handshake really is a websocket handshake.

 If any of these conditions isn't met, the NeoVim process closes its socket and port and then shuts itself down.
+Note that this will also happen in [persistent mode](https://github.com/glacambre/firenvim#using-a-single-neovim-instance) and might close any Neovim frame started in this mode.

 After a successful websocket handshake, the frame script and neovim process communicate with neovim's msgpack-rpc protocol.